tomholford/git-mcp-go/README.md

 ```

 The test suite creates temporary repositories for each test case and verifies that the operations work correctly in both modes.

+## Continuous Integration

+This project uses GitHub Actions for continuous integration and deployment:

+- Automated tests run on every push and pull request
+- Automated builds for multiple platforms (Linux, macOS, Windows)
+- Automatic releases are created for every push to the main branch
+- Tagged releases can be created manually by pushing a tag with the format `v*`

+The release workflow builds binaries for:
+- Linux (amd64, arm64)
+- macOS (amd64, arm64)
+- Windows (amd64)

 ## License